matttm/imposter-db/README.md

 To begin, you must have Go and Docker installed.
 In case you are on mac, docker won't work by itself, unless you install docker desktop.
 If you're like me and PREFER CLIs, then install, `colima` which is a container runtime, and can serve as a "docker daemon".

-First set these environment variables for connecting to your desired remote database
+First set these environment variables, in the terminal that will be running the proxy in, for connecting to your desired remote database
 ```
 export DB_HOST=""
 export DB_USER=""